 Constitution and the Bill of Rights

 Activities in this category examine methods of amending Florida's Constitution and the limited role the courts have in that process; the method by which a judge would weigh a law whose constitutionality is being challenged; the rights included in the first 10 amendments to the U.S. Constitution; and an exploration of the courts and the Constitution through a case study.

 Courts and the Judicial Branch

 Benchmark activities in this category include how judges approach making their rulings and the factors they must consider; how judges are elected in Florida and how Florida's merit selection/retention process works; and the role of juries.

-Benchmark activities in this category include a primer on the 2018 Constitution Revision Commission and how citizens can become involved; testing participants' basic knowledge about the structure and function of the government as well as an examination of voting practices historically and currently in the United States.
+Benchmark activities in this category include a primer on the 2018 Constitution Revision Commission and how citizens can become involved; testing participants' basic knowledge about the structure and function of the government; as well as an examination of voting practices historically and currently in the United States.

 Request a Speaker or Become a Speaker

 |To request a speaker for your group, please fill out the online request form. |

 Attorneys can become Benchmarks speakers by attending a Benchmarks training, which are held locally by voluntary bar associations as well as at Florida Bar meetings.
 When training is completed, sign up with The Florida Bar Speakers Bureau.
 Presenters can earn one ethics credit hour for each presentation for up to three presentations in a three-year reporting period.
 Questions, please email: Slyle@flabar.org.
 Form to apply for credit.